lesmisblathers/lesmisblathers.github.io/footnotes/vol3/index.md

 #### Bossuet:
 Madden: seventeenth-century theologian and orator; see here.

+> Jacques-Bénigne Bossuet (1627–1704), bishop of Meaux, one of the leading clerics of Louis XIV’s reign.
+A gifted writer and orator, Bossuet was a staunch supporter of both Catholic orthodoxy and royal power.
+The Te Deum is a mass of thanksgiving in the Catholic Church.
+While Bossuet sought to bring Protestants back to the Catholic Church, the government often took more violent measures such as G—— alludes to.
+Dragonnades refers to a policy by which Protestants were forced to provide lodging to soldiers (specifically dragoons, the cavalry), who were tacitly encouraged to harrass their hosts into converting, often resulting in violence.
+More than two hundred thousand French Protestants, or Huguenots, fled France as a result of such policies.

 #### the *malade imaginaire:*
 Madden: i.e., the hypochondriac, from the title of one of Molière’s masterpieces.